Updated on July 14th, 2022

 Make sure your student carves out time for sleep.
 In many cases, college students need at least seven hours to be at their best, so it’s wise for your student to plan for that now.

 Ultimately, all of the college freshman advice above can help your student get off on the right foot.
-They’ll have a strong foundation, increasing the odds that their college experience will be a success.
+They’ll have a strong foundation, increasing the odds that their college experience will be a major success moving forward.

 Leave a Reply